Disclosure:

 To do that, follow the steps described below.

-On the “All Posts” screen, hover on the post you want to unpublish and click the edit option.
+On the “All Posts” screen, hover over the post you want to unpublish and click the edit option.
 This action reveals other options you can apply to the post.
 But the one you’re concerned with is the “Quick Edit” option.

 Click the Quick Edit and Publish to reveal the dropdown menu.
 From the dropdown menu, select draft and click “Update.”
 It will revert the post to the draft folder.